21 Traveller reviews from Holiday Watchdog

-- Travel date: Sun 23rd of October 2005
+- Travel date: 23rd October 2005

 Good relaxing holiday - shame about the tired hotel.

-- Travel date: Sun 9th of October 2005
+- Travel date: 9th October 2005

 Nice friendly hotel

+"Have just returned from a relaxing week at this hotel.
+All building work has now finished on the new hotel next door.
 Staff were friendly and the rooms clean and tidy.
 Yes the hotel is at the end of Costa Adeje but that is an advantage if you are looking for peace and quiet away from the hustle and bustle of Las Americas.
 Also the Hotel is only a short walk away from La Caleta which has some nice restaurants on the front."